sopherapps/hymns-api/README.md

     lines: List[List[LineSection]]
 ```

 Response: `Song`

-- Update - PUT `/{language}/{number}`
+#### Update - PUT `/{language}/{number}`

 Access: Private Admin

 Headers:

 ```python
 {"Authorization": "Bearer some api key"}
 ```

+Params:

+  - `language` = the language for the given hymn
+  - `number` = the hymn number

 Errors:

   - 404 - Not Found if language-number does not exist
   - 401 - Unauthorized if authorization token is not valid or was not supplied
   - 400 - Bad Request if request passed is invalid

 Request:

 ```python
 class UpdateSongRequest(BaseModel):